stefanosbou/openai-scala-client/README.md

 **I. Obtaining OpenAIService**

-First you need to provide an implicit execution context as well as akka materializer, e.g., as
+First you need to provide an implicit execution context as well as Pekko materializer, e.g., as

 ```scala
   implicit val ec = ExecutionContext.global